 Think individually, talk with a partner, share with the class.
 This structure ensures all learners have thinking time before peer talk, reducing the dominance of confident speakers.

-What happens: The teacher poses a question: "Why might this character make this choice?"
+What happens: The teacher poses a question: "Why can this character make this choice?"
 Learners think alone (30 seconds), discuss with a partner (1 minute), then selected pairs share (whole class).
 By then, most learners have something to say.

 Model and Coach Listening